 R programming: Throughout this course we will intensively use the R programming language for illustrations and data analysis.
-We will introduce some basics of R along with the progresses of the course.
-Despite R will not present in any of the course requirements (homework questions that require R programming will not be graded, and exams do not test R), you are strongly recommended to pay close attention to this tool very widely used in the statistics community.
+We will introduce some basics of R along with the progresses of the course, and R programming may be required for some homework assignments.
+Exams do not have questions on R programming.

 Exams:

-- Midterm 1: Monday, September 25, in class
+• Midterm 1: Monday, September 24, in class

-- Midterm 2: Monday, November 6, in class

-- Final: Friday, December 8, noon-1:45pm, in the regular classroom (Baker Systems 144)
+- Midterm 2: Monday, November 5, in class - Final: Monday, December 10, 8:00-9:45am, in the regular classroom (Cockins Hall 240)

 All exams are closed book except for cheat sheets (1 piece of double-sided US-letter size cheat sheet allowed for midterm 1; 2 pieces for midterm 2 and 3 pieces for final).
 Calculators are allowed.
 Cellphones, laptops and personal digital assistants are not allowed.
 Exams are cumulative.
-There will be no make-up exams for midterms; for the final exam, only illness or other irresistible reasons accepted.